specful-ai/chatreview/README.md

 1. Navigate to [ChatGPT](https://chat.openai.com/).
 2. Ask ChatGPT to write some code for you.
 3. Click the extension icon ![Extension Icon](./icons/icon16.png) to enable the Code Review mode.

+To download all files as a ZIP, right click on the page and use "Download all source code files" in the context menu.

 ## 📸 Screenshots